Part 4 in a series about medical path-breaker Dr. Punyamurtula Kishore

 The first attempt to jeopardize Dr. Kishore’s license was discussed at length in the second article of this series.
 The reader will quickly realize the utterly specious nature of the charges, particularly in regard to the state’s efforts to block the 1,700 members of the Massachusetts Psychiatric Society from standing in solidarity with Dr. Kishore.
 Read the earlier article to get the details of the state’s objections to Dr. Kishore having four women taken to the hospital who arrived at a sober home under the influence.

-You read that correctly: the appeal is being delayed because the state’s legal team was unable to count the amount of pages comprising its submission to the court.
+You read that correctly: the appeal is being delayed because the state’s legal team was unable to count the number of pages comprising its submission to the court.

 Medical License: The Second Jeopardy